ncsa/Delta_doc/docs/source/user_guide/accounts.rst

 Allocation Supplements and Extensions
 ---------------------------------------

-Request resource allocation supplements (compute, GPU, or storage) and extensions via the appropriate XRAS website.
+Request resource allocation supplements (CPU or GPU compute) and date extensions via the appropriate XRAS website:

 - ACCESS allocation PIs can find instructions on the `ACCESS Allocations: How To <https://allocations.access-ci.org/how-to>`_ page.
 - NCSA allocation PIs can find instructions on the `Delta Allocations <https://wiki.ncsa.illinois.edu/display/USSPPRT/Delta+Allocations#DeltaAllocations-Requestingan%22Extension%22or%22Supplement%22foranexistingDeltaallocation>`_ page.

+For storage quota increases, send an email to help@ncsa.illinois.edu with the quota increase request.

+- In the email, include a detailed justification for the size of the request and the duration of the need.
+- Keep in mind that Delta is storage constrained and can only provide storage for data in active use by computations on the system.

+|